 I offer both parent consultations and therapeutic work with young people.
 Sometimes it can be helpful for parents to discuss their worries about their child's emotional wellbeing prior to embarking on therapy, and we can think together about ways of providing support.
 If a therapeutic intervention is thought to be beneficial I offer both short and long term counselling.
 My integrative model (including play therapy) allows me to tailor my approach to what best suits the individual child/young person.
 I work with young people aged 5-18 years old.

-Apart from my private practice, I have experience as a counsellor and therapist at Victim Support, where I have supported young victims of serious crimes and ran a project with the youth offending team.
+Apart from my private practice in Sevenoaks, I have experience as a counsellor at Victim Support, where I have supported young victims of serious crimes and ran a project with the youth offending team.
 In addition, I trained and worked for Place2Be, an organisation that provides therapeutic support within schools.
-I have worked in both primary and secondary schools, and continue to do so, currently in Tunbridge Wells and Sevenoaks.
+I have worked in both primary and secondary schools, and continue to do so, currently in Tunbridge Wells.
+I also lecture and tutor on a Post Graduate Degree course accredited by UEL for child and adolescent counsellors in training.

 Over the years I have supported young people on issues such as loss, grief, anxiety, panic attacks, trauma, self-harm, low confidence, domestic violence, anger and aggressive behaviours, tics, OCD, depression, suicidal thoughts, selective mutism, sexual abuse, bullying, sleeping problems, soiling, controlling behaviours and divorce.